no-unwrap/no-unwrap/README.md

 My research is in visual saliency and attention, with a focus on how perception differs across populations that datasets tend to leave out.
-Alongside it I work on safety-critical software: systems built to be verified rather than merely tested.
+Alongside it I'm learning to develop work on safety-critical software: systems built to be verified rather than merely tested.

 Learned components are steadily entering safety-critical systems, and the two halves of that problem are usually held by different people.
 I want to